vocol/vocol/README.md

 ```
 npm start
 ```
 6. If VoCol started without errors, then go to step 7. otherwise, if you have different NPM or Node versions, then continue with this step.
-First remove all previously old node modules, then re-install them with the following command-in.
+First remove all previously installed node modules, then re-install them with the following command-in.
 ```
 sudo rm -rf node_modules/
 sudo npm install